 Bringing USDA-NRCS Funding to the OGWRP

-The Grant County Conservation District (GCCD), East Columbia Basin Irrigation District (ECBID), other OGWRP partners, and your legislators are pursuing funding through USDA Farm Bill conservation programs to help fund the remaining components of the OGWRP, primarily including the pump stations, laterals, and on-farm build outs.
+The Columbia Basin Conservation District (CBCD), East Columbia Basin Irrigation District (ECBID), other OGWRP partners, and our legislators are pursuing funding through USDA Farm Bill conservation programs to help fund the remaining components of the OGWRP, primarily including the pump stations, laterals, and on-farm build-outs.

 The three main federal funding programs we are pursuing are NRCS' Small Watershed Program (PL-566), the Regional Conservation Partnership Program (RCPP), and the Environmental Quality Incentives Program (EQIP).
 By combining these programs, we are able to bring significant federal funding to help partners and producers implement the OGWRP.
 Getting involved as early as possible will help ensure you can take full advantage of these programs.